 The reason we implemented it this way is to reduce the risk of users deleting tweets they didn't intend to.
 Consider advanced mode if you want to apply some other kind of search yourself.

-This limit isn't specific to our service and is part of the API function that Twitter makes available to developers to fetch tweets.
+This limit isn't specific to our service.
+It's the most tweets that can be fetched live, and relates to the API function that Twitter makes available to developers to fetch tweets.

 This is nearly always due to one of the bullet points mentioned in limitations of TweetDelete.

 Twitter's timeline/home page only shows recent tweets, so if you delete all of your most recent 3,200 tweets, it will appear empty.
 The number on the counter is correct - these tweets still exist and may appear in search results or on other pages.
 For example the "media" page seems to work differently and can show tweets of any age.